 Live up to consumer expectations with Live Chat

 58% of consumers consider it important for companies to be reachable via live chat.
 This channel provides faster response times than email and allows customers to multitask while waiting for a response, with an expected response time of 1 hour.
-Customers using this channel express gratitude, but their expectations for service are lower than for phone support.
-Almost 80% expect more of service via phone than via chat.
+Customer expectations for service are lower on Live Chat than for phone support - almost 80% expect more service via phone than via chat.

-Whereas companies used to be hesitant to add live chat to their website, it’s fully embraced nowadays.
-Instead of investing more time and money, it saves them both.
-Integrate live chat with a chatbot to get the best of both worlds.
+Companies used to be hesitant to add live chat to their website whereas it’s fully embraced nowadays.
+Instead of investing more time and money integrate live chat with a chatbot to give your customers the best experience.

 37% of customers expect customer service to be accessible via messaging platforms.
 While this may sound low, we see a big difference between age groups.
 About 50% of respondents younger than 35 expect to be able to reach companies via channels such as WhatsApp or Telegram.
 These channels are commonly used to communicate with friends and family, but consumers embrace them to contact businesses more and more too.